system76/firmware-open/docs/adding-a-new-board.md

 `generate.sh` does not create `devicetree.cb`.
 Some values for this file can be produced using the `devicetree.py` script.

+### Smart amp

+Boards may have a smart amp, which must be configured for speaker output to work.

+The initialization data for Realtek smart amps can be dumped from the module that does the codec init in proprietary firmware.
+The correct module can be found using UEFITool by searching for the vendor/device ID of the codec, such as "10ec1220" for the ALC1220.
+This is the start of the `cim_verb_data` array in coreboot.

+For info on the TI TAS5825M smart amp, see the [smart-amp] repo.

 ## Configuring Intel CSME